 In most cases, buyers and sellers can be flexible on time line, but sometimes there’s a hard deadline in place.
 If, for example, you need to sell ASAP and your buyers aren’t able to finalize a purchase until 90 days from now, it’s likely not in your best interest to pursue the sale if they can’t be flexible.

-This situation is referred to as a contingency sale – meaning your home sale is contingent on your buyer’s successful home sale.
+This situation is referred to as a home contingency sale – meaning your home sale is contingent on your buyer’s successful home sale.
 As you can imagine, this setup can create conflict – especially if the buyer’s house doesn’t sell by the time you need to close.
 You’ll have to decide whether or not you are only going to accept offers from buyers who need to sell their existing property before they can buy yours.
-Since there are so many complications that could occur, we generally suggest you opt not to work with contingency buyers.

 Knowing what questions you should ask buyers to find out if they are qualified to make an offer on your property will save you valuable time.